 Sweet Pea Classroom - Lead Teacher, Preschool

 “Auntie Joy” is the Lead Teacher in the Sweet Peas classroom, and an integral part of MPCS's Early Childhood Leadership Team.
 Auntie Joy has been here since MPCS arrived on this campus.
-She brings her ALL to her classroom, her Administration role various committees throughout our campus.
+She brings her ALL to her classroom, her Administration role and various committees throughout our campus.
 She proudly calls MPCS her home away from home!

-Aside from her teaching responsibilities, she is also a mother to two spirited boys (Aizik who is in 8th grade and Ember who is in 4rd grade, both at MPCS), a wife, and a yoga instructor.
+Aside from her teaching responsibilities, she is also a mother to two spirited boys (Aizik - at Lakewood High School and Ember who is in 5th grade at Mountain Phoenix), a wife, and a yoga instructor.
 She holds a BA in Outdoor Recreation and Leadership, and a two-year degree in Early Childhood Education.
 Joy has completed the LifeWays of North America training, focusing on Stiener’s views of child development birth through age 7 and the Waldorf Foundations program.
-She is currently in her second year of the Sound Circle Early Childhood Waldorf Program.
+She also holds her Waldorf Early Childhood Teaching Certificate from Sound Circle.

 Her history with Waldorf Education goes back quite a ways, but she knew the moment her first son was born that she needed to learn more!
-She used to live in Grand Junction where she partnered with other community members to start a small Waldorf Kindergarten, where she was both the President of the Board and also a Teacher (both at different times, of course)!
+She used to live in Grand Junction where she partnered with other community members to start a small and thriving Waldorf Kindergarten, where she was both the President of the Board and also a Teacher (both at different times, of course)!
 Auntie Joy is living proof that Waldorf is an education for all, both young and old!